jared-richard-clarke/student/README.md

 # Didact
-A general repository for programs that I find informative and interesting.
+As part of my learning how to program, I started a general repository for programs that I find informative and interesting.